-But how do you know when use turns to abuse?
-If someone drinks regularly, but seems to struggle with stopping drinking, how can you tell if that person may be suffering from alcoholism?
-The best way to ensure people get the proper help when they need it, is to recognize the signs of alcoholism.
-Only after a person recognizes their alcohol use disorder, may he or she seek appropriate treatment and begin to recover.
+But how do you know when use turns to use?
+If someone drinks regularly but seems to struggle with stopping drinking, how can you tell if that person may be suffering from alcoholism?
+The best way to ensure people get the proper help when they need it is to recognize the signs of alcoholism.
+An alcohol addiction treatment program can provide needed support.

-- Loss of control: this includes engaging in substance abuse for longer than a person intended, more frequently than desired or even when a person knows he or she should stop.
+- Loss of control: This includes engaging in substance use for longer than a person intended, more frequently than desired, or even when a person knows he or she should stop.

-- Neglecting responsibilities: many addicted individuals may fall behind in school, perform poorly at work or neglect family obligations due to substance abuse
+- Neglecting responsibilities: Many individuals struggling with alcohol addiction may fall behind in school, perform poorly at work, or neglect family obligations due to substance use.

-- The strain on personal relationships: as people become afflicted with substance abuse, many find their personal lives are affected.
-People close to addicted individuals may want to help stop abuse and addicted individuals may feel attacked or threatened.
+- The strain on personal relationships: As people become afflicted with substance use, many find their personal lives are affected.

-- Tolerance: prolonged substance abuse often fosters tolerance, which means a person no longer feels the effects of the substance (in this case, alcohol).
-This usually causes the person to drink higher amounts more frequently.
+- Tolerance: Prolonged substance use often fosters tolerance, which means a person no longer feels the effects of the substance (in this case, alcohol).

 People who are suffering from alcoholism may exhibit many signs of their struggle.
 If you are close to someone you suspect may be at risk of addiction, there are a number of behaviors and activities which may contribute.
 Recognizing these behaviors is key to identifying an alcohol use disorder and to getting the person the help he or she needs.
 Here are some common warning signs:

-- The person tends to drink more than he or she intends or for longer than intended
+- Drinking more than he or she intends or for longer than intended

-- The person spends a lot of time drinking—this may be multiple days a week or for long periods of each day
+- Spending a lot of time drinking—this may be multiple days a week or for long periods of each day

-- A person has urges to drink; these may seem more like a need than desire
+- Feeling urges to drink that may seem more like a need than desire

-- Drinking or the effects experienced after drinking (i.e. being “hungover”) affect the person’s daily life, such as work, school or family obligations
+- Drinking affects their daily life, such as work, school, or family obligations

-- Drinking continues, even if a person’s family or friends express concern or if a person experiences trouble in relationships due to drinking
+- Continuing to drink even if their family or friends express concern or if a person experiences trouble in relationships due to drinking

-- The person undergoes withdrawal symptoms when not drinking, such as anxiety, depression, inability to sleep, increased sweating, irritability, nausea or tremors.
+- Undergoing withdrawal symptoms when not drinking, such as anxiety, depression, inability to sleep, increased sweating, irritability, nausea, or tremors